top of page

 The Purification Psalms

 This group includes seven Psalms—6, 22, 38, 51, 102, 130, and 143—that are especially valuable for clearing negativity and removing obstacles.
-With this collection, you can address many challenges and eliminate adverse conditions.
+With this collection, you can tackle many challenges and eliminate adverse conditions.
 Their power lies in their ability to purify and reset, making them essential for anyone seeking clarity and renewal.

 The Psalms of Gratitude